valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/02_rUBot_setup_overInternet.md

 # **ROS2 rUBot setup over Internet**

 With this guide we will show you how to configure your ROS system to work not only in LAN but also over the internet.
+We will have to create a Virtual Network (VPN)

+We will scan 2 possibilities:
+- Husarnet
+- Zerotier

+## **HUSARNET VPN**

 Webgraphy:
 - https://husarnet.com/docs/tutorial-ros2/
 - https://husarnet.com/blog/ros2-docker

-## **Connecting Remote Robots Using ROS2, Docker & VPN**

 ROS 2 nodes can automatically discover each other when ROS 2 powered robots or computers are connected to the same Wi-Fi network.
 Doing the same over the internet is more challenging.